 Blessed are those who are persecuted for righteousness’ sake, for theirs is the kingdom of heaven (Matthew 5:10).

 After the previous blessing of the peacemakers, you see this Beatitude coming.
 Making peace means neither avoiding conflict nor using force to keep the rabble down.
 It means reaching out as Jesus did to welcome strangers and restore broken relationships.
-But people get marginalized and lines get drawn in the sand because somebody wants it that way, usually somebody with the clout to make life difficult for those who disturb the status quo.
+But people get marginalized and lines get drawn in the sand.
+For somebody wants it that way, usually somebody with the clout to make life difficult for those who disturb the status quo.
 So Jesus does not stop with blessing the peacemakers.
 He blesses those who face retaliation for reaching out.

 Embracing the identity of the persecuted does not mean that I should sell all I have and give the money to the poor in a masochistic test of faith.
 But loving others as Christ loves me will inevitably lead to pain.
 It will lead to my particular cross.